 Arbitration and Compensation

 If the commissioner finds the dismissal unfair, they can order reinstatement, re-employment, or compensation.
-Compensation is usually capped at 12 months’ remuneration for ordinary unfair dismissals, but can be up to 24 months in cases of automatic unfairness.
+Under section 194 of the LRA, compensation for ordinary unfair dismissals is capped at twelve months’ remuneration, but can be up to twenty-four months in cases of automatic unfairness.

 Difference Between Unfair and Unlawful Dismissal